niulinlnc/bridge-builder/install/INSTALL.md

 or just run workon with the name of an other environment.
 Very handy!

 As good python citizen we set up a test environment as our very next step now.
 To learn how to to that, head over to [Test/Readme.md](./tests/Readme.md)

+## make bin/python and bin/pip point to ists correct environment
+Activate a virtual env with `ẁorkon bridgebuilder` execute `bin/set_python.py`

+## install spinx
+To create the documentation we need to install sphinx
+`bin/pip install sphinx`